Close

 Receiving a lump sum allows you to use the funds as you wish.
 You can allocate them to personal goals, such as starting a business, funding education, or any other significant life event.

-By commuting your pension, you reduce the risk of outliving your retirement funds.
+By commuting your pension plan, you reduce the risk of outliving your retirement funds.
 This is because the lump sum can be managed to provide for your needs, ensuring that you have resources available for the future.

 Estate Planning